 On Windows Server 2019, it enables the other four security response headers, too.

-Then, run the following four lines of Windows PowerShell in an elevated PowerShell window:
+Then, run the following three lines of Windows PowerShell in an elevated PowerShell window:

 Set-AdfsResponseHeaders -SetHeaderName “Strict-Transport-Security” -SetHeaderValue “max-age31536000; includeSubDomains”